databricks/terraform-provider-databricks/docs/resources/table_acl.md

 ---
 # databricks_table_acl Resource

+-> **Note** This resource has an evolving API, which may change in the upcoming versions.

 This resource manages data object access control lists in Databricks workspaces for things like tables, views, databases, and [more](https://docs.databricks.com/security/access-control/table-acls/object-privileges.html).

 ## Example Usage